tanoshii/programingchallenge/README.md

 ## Solution explanation
  1. Find the digit index in which the number stop being ordered.
  3. Replace all digits after the index with 9 (the max ordered number possible).
  4. Subtract 1 to last ordered digit.
-This can affect the previous digits; in that case we replace current digit with 9 and repeat this step with previous digit.
+This can affect the previous digits; in that case we replace current digit with 9 and repeat this step with the previous one.